 Adults nectar from a very wide array of plants, including mustard, dandelion, red clover, aster, and mint.

-Females lay single eggs on undersides of host leaves.
+Female lays single eggs on undersides of host leaves.
 Overwinters as a pupa inside a chrysalis attached to some substrate.
 Two or three generations per year in southern Canada; up to several generations in the southern states.

 Introduced accidentally near Montreal in the 1860s, this species has become an important pest.
 Bacterial and viral diseases now provide some biological control.
 (1)

-The parasitic wasp Cotesia glomerata
+The non-native parasitic wasps Cotesia glomerata